CSerxy/cserxy.github.io/_pages/about.md

 News
 ======
+[May 2025] Out paper "UniConv: Unifying Retrieval and Response Generation for Large Language Model in Conversation" is accepted by ACL 2025.

 [Sep 2024] Our paper *[Divide-or-Conquer?
 Which Part Should You Distill Your LLM?](https://aclanthology.org/2024.findings-emnlp.145/)* is accepted by EMNLP 2024.

 [May 2024] Joined the Amazon Rufus team.